InternLM/xtuner/.github/CONTRIBUTING.md

 <img src="https://user-images.githubusercontent.com/57566630/167307490-f9ebf9fa-63c0-4d83-8ba1-081ea169eb3a.png" width="1200">

-IternLM will run unit test for the posted Pull Request on different platforms (Linux, Window, Mac), based on different versions of Python, PyTorch, CUDA to make sure the code is correct.
+xTuner will run unit test for the posted Pull Request on different platforms (Linux, Window, Mac), based on different versions of Python, PyTorch, CUDA to make sure the code is correct.
 We can see the specific test information by clicking `Details` in the above image so that we can modify the code.

 (3) If the Pull Request passes the CI, then you can wait for the review from other developers.
 You'll modify the code based on the reviewer's comments, and repeat the steps [4](#4-commit-the-code-and-pass-the-unit-test)-[5](#5-push-the-code-to-remote) until all reviewers approve it.
 Then, we will merge it ASAP.